Kindom3/Interactive-media/# Midterm Project.md

 ![Image](image5.png)

-Obtained new load cell, time to check if load cell functions
+Obtained new load cell, time to check if load cell functions. doinng a saved page test